gaoren002/Anomaly-multiclassification/README.md

 ### Training
 run ./bin/run_patchcore.py with "run_patchcore"

-## Security

-See [CONTRIBUTING](CONTRIBUTING.md#security-issue-notifications) for more information.

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the Apache2.0 License.